Skip to content

 When enabled, Wodby replaces service-setting values with the latest stack defaults.

-When enabled, Wodby resets service links to the latest stack configuration.
+When enabled, Wodby updates service links to the latest stack configuration and deletes app-service links that no longer exist in the stack service.

-When enabled, Wodby replaces token values with the latest stack defaults.
+When enabled, Wodby recreates app-service tokens from the latest service and stack definitions.

-When enabled, Wodby replaces config overrides with the latest stack configuration.
+When enabled, Wodby replaces app-service config overrides with the latest stack configuration.

-When enabled, Wodby replaces cron schedules with the latest stack configuration.
+When enabled, Wodby updates cron schedules to match the latest service and stack configuration.

 When enabled, Wodby changes the main app service to match the latest stack revision.
-This can trigger domain reassignment, certificate re-issuance, and possible downtime.
+This can trigger route reassignment, certificate re-issuance, and possible downtime.